Kawasaki Motors recalling lawn mower engines due to fire hazards

+The affected engines were sold nationwide under the Ferris and SCAG brand names from November 2017 through September 2022.

-The commission states that the high-pressure fuel line can get damaged by contact with the fuel pump cover, causing a fuel leak that can result in burn and fire hazards.
+According to the CPSC, contact with the fuel pump cover can damage the high-pressure fuel line, causing a fuel leak that can result in burn and fire hazards.

 |Model Number